janosimas/notes/C++/regex.md

 # Regex capturing tips

-1. Notepad++ has a powerfull regex parser, better then VSCode.
+1. Notepad++ has a powerful regex parser, better then VSCode.
 2. VSCode and Notepad++ work in a different way for parenthesis in the substitution.

 ## Variable name